Divorce, Children, Financial Arrangements – FAQ

 You will be expected to attend a mediation information and assessment meeting (“MIAM”) with a mediator to determine whether the issues in dispute are capable of settlement through mediation or any other non Court based form of dispute resolution.
 Certain cases are exempt from the requirement to attend a MIAM meeting.
 Once a mediator has seen you and your spouse/ partner, a form FM1 will be signed to indicate whether or not mediation is appropriate for your case.
 If mediation is not appropriate or does not result in concluding the issues, Court proceedings may be issued.

-The Children Act 1989 is the main piece of legislation dealing with family disputes about children.
-The Children Act says that the child’s welfare is the paramount consideration when the Court considers any question in relation to the upbringing of a child.
-The Court will apply what is known as the “Welfare Checklist” to help it make its decision.
+The Children Act 1989 is the legislation which deals with family disputes about children.
+The child’s welfare is the paramount consideration when the Court consider any question in relation to the upbringing of a child.
+The Court will apply what is known as the “Welfare Checklist” to help it make a decision.
 The Welfare Checklist looks at:-

 ● The wishes and feelings of the child (considered in the light of his/her age and understanding).